Project Materials

 The (ultra vires) theory is essentially a straightforward one that is founded on common law.
 All governmental authority must be acknowledged by the law, particularly when it is used in a way that negatively affects the subject’s property or freedom, and only authority that comes from a single source—the Queen in Parliament—is eligible for this recognition.
 Natural Justice Bread Lack of jurisdiction, improper process, ill faith, and a failure to examine important factors have all been cited as reasons for judicial intervention in certain contexts, but inasmuch as the courts may acknowledge them, they are all essentially simply particular applications of the ultra vires.
 Doctrine was not what the legislature meant or might have intended. to provide authority that may be used to trample on natural justice.

-The doctrine typically applies to all individuals and authorities within a nation, including the President, Prime Minister, Governors, Ministers, Commissioners, and anyone else performing quasi-judicial, legislative, or administrative functions, such as courts, government authorities, tribunals, government ministries, departments, public corporations, and all other statutory bodies, public authorities, and private individuals.
+The doctrine typically applies to all individuals and authorities within a nation, including the President, Prime Minister, Governors, Ministers, Commissioners, and anyone else performing quasi-judicial, legislative, or administrative functions, such as courts, local government authorities, tribunals, government ministries, departments, public corporations, and all other statutory bodies, public authorities, and private individuals.

 Ultra vires is often used in three distinct ways when referring to human bodies.